yaokai-liu/xParse/README.md

   - **variables**.
     all variable share a same namespace but in different scopes.

-  - **labels** and **rules**.
+  - **refers** and **rules**.
-    all label and rules share a same namespace.
-    label's name can't be set same with any rule.
-    label's scope is only in local xParse regexp.
+    all refer and rules share a same namespace. names of refers can't be set same with any rule. scope of refers is only in local xParse regexp.

 ## Codegen